Guidance for twisted particle filter: a continuous-time perspective: Importance sampling for discrete-time and continuous-time models

 where $\mathbb{E}_x\left[\cdot\right] := \mathbb{E}\left[ \cdot \mid \hat{X}_0 = x\right]$.

 Such a general model is often called the Feynman-Kac model \cite{del2004feynman,bon2022monte}, and the quantity $Z_{dis}(x)$ corresponds to the terminal marginal measure in it.
 Note that throughout this paper, we consider the Markov chain with a homogeneous transition kernel and a fixed deterministic initial state.
-As common in the literature, such settings are only designed to simplify the arguments and notations, and all results in this paper can be easily extended to the Markov chains with inhomogeneous transition kernels and with random initial conditions.
+As is common in the literature, such settings are only designed to simplify the arguments and notations, and all results in this paper can be easily extended to the Markov chains with inhomogeneous transition kernels and with random initial conditions.

-\begin{remark}[state space model] A special case of the general model above is the Hidden Markov Model (a state space model with finite states), where the functions $\hat{g}_{0:n}(\cdot)$ are determined on the random observation values $y_{1:n}$ with an observation conditional density function $\hat{g}_{y|x}^k(\cdot\mid \hat{X}_k)$ at each time $k$:
+\begin{remark}[state space model] A special case of the general model above is the Hidden Markov Model (a state space model with discrete observations), where the functions $\hat{g}_{0:n}(\cdot)$ are determined by the random observation values $y_{1:n}$ with an observation conditional density function $\hat{g}_{y|x}^k(\cdot\mid \hat{X}_k)$ at each time $k$:

 Then, given the observations $y_{0:n}$, the functions $\hat{g}_{0:n}(\cdot)$ are given by

 Consequently, conditioning on the observations $y_{0:n}$, the distribution of $\hat{X}_{1:n}$ is proportional to